devesh15951/EC2-Prometheus/README.md

 ```
 vi ~/prometheus.yml
 ````
-* Add IPs of ec2 instances that need to be monitored
+* Replace NodeExporterInstanceIP with IPs that need to be monitored
 ```
 # my global config
 global: